MTechWare/wintool-plugins/README.md

 ├── plugin.json
 ├── index.html
 └── script.js
+└── package.json
 ```

-### Using Node.js Dependencies in Your Backend
+### Using Third-Party Node.js Libraries in Your Backend

-Your plugin's backend can have its own Node.js dependencies.
-WinTool will automatically install them for you.
+Your plugin's backend can use its own third-party Node.js dependencies (e.g., `axios`, `lodash`, etc.), and WinTool will automatically install them for you upon startup.

 1.  **Create a `package.json`:** In your plugin's root folder, create a `package.json` file and list your dependencies there.